VonKavalier/radio-term/README.md

+:warning: This repository is not maintained anymore !
+Please consider the new version : https://github.com/VonKavalier/radioshell !!

 # radio-term
 Little bash script that allows to keep a list of online radio and listen to them in the terminal 📻